 Butadiene has two double bonds.
 So what happens when the number of these conjugated structures increases?
 In this case, the energy gap between the HOMO and the LUMO becomes smaller.

 If there is only one double bond, there will be one bonding orbital and one anti-bonding orbital.
-However, in the case of butadiene with a conjugated structure, there are two bonding and two antibonding orbitals.
-What happens if the number of double bonds increases further and the conjugated structure expands?
-As a result, the number of bonding and antibonding orbitals increases.
+However, in the case of butadiene with a conjugated structure, there are two bonding and two anti-bonding orbitals.
+What happens if the number of double bonds increases further and the conjugated structure extends?
+As a result, the number of bonding and anti-bonding orbitals increases.

 As the number of conjugated structures increases, the HOMO-LUMO gap becomes correspondingly smaller.